suren-m/cw/labs/02_kubernetes/01_getting_started.md

     cat cluster.txt
     ```

-3. Get a list of nodes in the cluster.

-    ```bash
-    kubectl get nodes
-    ```

-4. Get a list of all namespaces in the cluster.
+3. Get a list of all namespaces in the cluster.
 Here you will see other participants namespaces too.
 In real world, you may not have access to view other namespaces.

     ```bash
     kubectl get namespaces

+    # or use the short-hand
+    kubectl get ns
     ```

+4. Get a list of nodes in the cluster.

+    ```bash
+    kubectl get nodes

+    # see more info with -o wide
+    kubectl get nodes -o wide

+    ```

 5. Find out CPU and memory limits for the first node in the cluster

     ```bash
     # get list of nodes
     kubectl get nodes

+    # the limits you see here were created by existing workloads on the cluster such as dashboard, metrics-server, etc
     kubectl describe node <node-name>
     ```